nickduran/align-linguistic-alignment/README.md

 ## Tutorials

 We also provide tutorials on how to use `align` in this repository (in the `examples` directory).

+* **Example 1: CHILDES**
+    * This tutorial walks users through an analysis of conversations from a single English corpus from the CHILDES database (MacWhinney, 2000)---specifically, Kuczaj’s Abe corpus (Kuczaj, 1976).
+We analyze the last 20 conversations in the corpus in order to explore how ALIGN can be used to track multi-level linguistic alignment between a parent and child over time, which may be of interest to developmental language researchers.
+Specifically, we explore how alignment between a parent and a child changes over a brief span of developmental trajectory.

+* **Example 1: Devil's Advocate**
+    * This tutorial walks users throught the analysis reported in (Duran, Paxton, & Fusaroli, *under review*).
+The corpus consists of 94 written transcripts of conversations, lasting eight minutes each, collected from an experimental study of truthful and deceptive communication.
+The goal of the study was to examine interpersonal linguistic alignment between dyads across two conversations where participants either agreed or disagreed with each other (as a randomly assigned between-dyads condition) and where one of the conversations involved the truth and the other deception (as a within-subjects condition), with order of conversations counterbalanced across dyads.

 We are in the process of adding more tutorials and would welcome additional tutorials by interested contributors.

 ## Attribution